 This category has the greatest variation in runs, these runs are more difficult.
 Blue runs can be groomed or ungroomed

 These runs are difficult, generally un groomed, steeper and narrower.
 Before attempting black runs, people should be comfortable with un groomed blue runs.

 These signs indicate that you may encounter snowmobiles in this area.
 If you do encounter a snowmobile coming towards you make eye contact with the operator, slow down and if possible without crossing the path of the snowmobile move to the opposite side of the path of the snowmobile and stop.
 If it is not possible to move to the opiate side of the path of the snowmobile and stop simply make your way to the side of the run and stop there.
 Make sure it is all clear before starting down hill again.

 Marginal Skiing signs are used to identify runs that have limited snow cover, but are still determined "skiable".
 These runs may have exposed rocks, grass and dirt.
 Incurring damage to your skis or snowboard on these runs is likely.
 It is best to avoid these runs or at the very least ski/ride with extreme caution.

 As drones will grow in popularity we anticipate the request for use to become more prevalent in the years to come.
 As regulations and drone registration rules change we may have to adjust our policies.

-The authorization for any usage on Resort property will require pre approval.
+The authorization for any usage on Resort property will require pre-approval with advanced notice.

 Some guidelines for use are as follows;